cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/packaging-plugins.rst

 - :ref:`Plugin Packaging: <cdap-pipelines-packaging-plugins-packaging>` packaging in a JAR
 - :ref:`Plugin Presentation: <cdap-pipelines-packaging-plugins-presentation>` controlling
-  how your plugin appears in the CDAP Application Studio
+  how your plugin appears in the CDAP Studio

 If you are installing a **third-party JAR** (such as a **JDBC driver**) to make it accessible to other plugins or applications, see :ref:`these instructions <cdap-pipelines-plugin-management-third-party-plugins>`.